EfazS04/EfazS04/README.md

 - 👋 Hi, I’m @EfazS04
-- 👀 I’m interested in a wide range of fields within Software Development.
-I also enjoy building programs and designing websites and games
+- Software Engineer at Google
-- 🌱 I’m currently learning C++, C#, Python, Java.
-I plan to also get into SQL, Javascript and HTML
+- Email: EfazS2004@gmail.com
-- 📫 How to reach me: Email: EfazS2004@gmail.com
+- LinkedIn: www.linkedin.com/in/efaz-s
 <!---
 EfazS04/EfazS04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.